maxscharwath-heig/WEB-2022-Labo7/README.md

 ## Evaluation

-We will evaluate:
+Total pts : 100

-- That the [requirements](#Requirements) are fulfilled.
+That the requirements are fulfilled. - 70/70
-- Good seperation of your app in components.
-- Quality of components, props and functions names.
-- Avoid code duplication. (principe DRY (don't repeat yourself))
-- No error in the browser console.
+Good seperation of your app in components. - 10/10 Quality of components, props and functions names. - 10/10 Avoid code duplication. (principe DRY (don't repeat yourself)) - 5/5 No error in the browser console. - 5/5
+note:  100/100 * 5 + 1 = 6

 *Enjoy coding* 😊